Maintaining firearms proficiency during COVID-19

-Because the way LEOSA is written, there is no exemption or waiver even during these times.
-Those of you who have been able to maintain their qualification either through a friendly agency or a range are fortunate.
+Because of the way LEOSA is written, there is no exemption or waiver even during these times.
+Those of you who have been able to maintain your qualification either through a friendly agency or a range are fortunate.

 And with the apparent nationwide shortage of ammunition due to hoarding and purchase limits, practicing is all that much more of a challenge.

 If the only time you fire your weapon is that once-a-year event and you are an expert marksman, then maybe practice is not an issue for you.
 However, not everyone is an expert shooter, and some need practice.
 Without practice, you get a little rusty.